DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 Dr. Chen pulled up his analysis of modern institutions, his expression grim.

-“The Rulers’ greatest achievement wasn’t building pyramids or conquering territories,” he said.
+“**The Reges’** greatest achievement wasn’t building pyramids or conquering territories,” he said.
 “It was creating a control system so sophisticated that the controlled would never recognize it as control.
 They would experience it as freedom, choice, and progress.”